The best hotels in Strasbourg

 Don't visit Petite France between 11am and 5pm in July-August without accepting the selfie-stick crowd.
 The golden hour is genuinely golden: 7-9am in summer, or after 6pm when the canal light is soft and the tour groups have gone.

-Strasbourg's best neighborhoods
+Strasbourg's best hotel regions

 The Grande Ile (UNESCO heritage island) in the center of the Ill River is where to stay.
 The cathedral, Petite France, and Alsatian restaurants are all here.
 Hotels in the Grande Ile run $110-480/night.
 The Krutenau neighborhood on the southeastern edge of the island is younger, cheaper, and has excellent wine bars.
 The Orangerie park area is the diplomatic quarter with quieter luxury.